exoclime/HELIOS-K/docs/helios_k/resampling.rst

 into the resampled opacity functions.
 In order to avoid these oscillations, we resample only the part of the sorted opacity function, which is not 0 or kmin.
 That leads to better results, but when reconstructing the polynomial from the Chebyshev coefficients, then the empty parts must be added again.
+How this can be done is shown next.

 .. figure:: ../plots/p005/plot001.png